- Written by Dr.Mehmet Demircioglu

 Surgical plan means the full strategy for how donor hair will be used, where grafts will be placed, what should be prioritized, and what should be saved for the future.
 A surgical plan is not the same as a graft quote.
 A quote tells you a number.
 A plan tells you why that number is safe or unsafe.

 Donor capacity means how much usable donor hair can be taken over a lifetime without creating visible thinning or limiting future options.
-I sometimes call this the donor budget because it helps patients understand the seriousness of the decision.
-Once grafts are removed, they cannot be put back into the donor area.
+I sometimes call this the donor reserve because it helps patients understand the seriousness of the decision.
+Every graft used today changes what remains available for the patient’s future.

 Safe donor zone means the part of the donor area that is expected to remain more stable over time.
 This is not a perfect guarantee.
 The safer zone depends on the patient, family history, hair loss pattern, and donor quality.
 Taking grafts too far outside this area can create future thinning in transplanted hairs.

 Donor management means protecting the donor area while still creating the best possible result.
-You can read more about the donor area, but the principle is simple.
-I do not want to win the first surgery and lose the patient’s future.
+You can read more about the donor area, but the principle is patient-protective.
+Winning the first surgery while damaging future options is not a success.

 Graft number means the number of follicular unit grafts planned or transplanted.
 It is one of the most misunderstood terms in hair restoration.
 A high number may sound impressive, but if it is not matched to donor capacity, recipient area size, and future loss, it can be a weak plan.

 Hair count means the number of hairs inside the grafts.
 One graft may contain one, two, three, or sometimes more hairs.
-A patient who receives 3,000 grafts with many two and three hair grafts may have a different coverage potential than a patient with many single hair grafts.
+A patient who receives 3,000 grafts with many two- and three-hair grafts may have more coverage potential than a patient with the same graft number made mostly of single-hair grafts.

 Graft distribution means where the grafts are placed and how many are used in each zone.
-This is where surgical judgment becomes very important.
-The hairline, frontal zone, mid scalp, and crown should not compete blindly for grafts.
-The priority should match the patient’s face, age, donor reserve, and long term pattern.
+Surgical judgment matters here.
+The hairline, frontal zone, mid-scalp, and crown should not compete blindly for grafts.
+The priority should match the patient’s face, age, donor reserve, and long-term pattern.

 Density means how close the hairs appear or how much coverage the patient sees.
 In surgery, density is not only about putting grafts close together.
 It is about blood supply, graft size, hair angle, existing hair, and the need to protect the donor supply.
-The safest density is not always the highest possible density.
+High density can still look weak if the grafts are pushed beyond what the tissue can support, which is why some hair transplant results look thin even after a large operation.

 Dense packing means placing grafts close together in a planned area.
 It can be useful in selected cases, especially the frontal zone, but it should not be treated as a universal goal.
 Dense packing in the wrong patient can waste grafts, increase trauma, or create a result that cannot be maintained later.

 Coverage means how much area is addressed.
 It is different from density.
 A patient may choose broader coverage with lower density or a smaller area with stronger visual density.
-This trade off is very common in advanced hair loss, and it should be discussed honestly before surgery.
+This trade-off is very common in advanced hair loss, and it needs review before surgery.

 Priority zone means the area that matters most for the patient’s appearance and should receive first attention.
-For many men, this is the frontal hairline and frontal third.
-For others, crown visibility or mid scalp thinning may be the main concern.
-A good plan does not treat every area equally if the donor budget cannot support it.
+For many patients, this is the frontal hairline and frontal third.
+For others, crown visibility or mid-scalp thinning may be the main concern.
+A good plan does not treat every area equally if the donor reserve cannot support it.

 Session planning means deciding whether one surgery is enough or whether a staged approach is safer.
-I do not like planning that tries to solve every problem at once when the donor area, crown demand, or age makes that unrealistic.
+Planning should avoid trying to solve every problem at once when the donor area, crown demand, or age makes that unrealistic.

-Long term planning means thinking beyond the first year result.
-This is where many poor decisions happen.
+Long-term planning means thinking beyond the first year result.
+At this point, many poor decisions happen.
 A low aggressive hairline may look exciting in the beginning but become difficult to support if the patient loses more hair behind it.

 Graft number calculation should consider hair loss area, hairline design, donor strength, hair caliber, and future loss.
-I explain this in more detail in my page about graft number calculation, because this is one of the places where patients are often misled by simple marketing numbers.
+That because patients are often misled by simple marketing numbers in this part of the consultation is part of graft number calculation.

 Graft means a small naturally grouped unit of hair follicles that is moved from the donor area to the recipient area.
 A graft is not always one hair.
-This is the first thing patients should understand when comparing numbers.
+This is the first distinction patients need to understand when comparing numbers.

 Follicular unit means a natural group of one or more hairs that grow together.
 Modern hair transplantation is built around respecting these natural units.
 When follicular units are handled well, the result can look more natural because the hair is placed in patterns that match normal scalp growth.

-Single hair graft means a graft with one hair.
-These are very important in the front hairline because they help create softness.
-If thicker multi hair grafts are placed too far forward, the hairline can look harsh or pluggy.
+Single-hair graft means a graft with one hair.
+These grafts belong in the front hairline because they help create softness.
+If thicker multi-hair grafts are placed too far forward, the hairline can look harsh or pluggy.

-Multi hair graft means a graft that contains two, three, or more hairs.
+Multi-hair graft means a graft that contains two, three, or more hairs.
 These grafts are useful behind the hairline where more visual density is needed.
-I do not want the strongest grafts wasted in the wrong place.
+The strongest grafts should not be wasted in the wrong place.
 Placement matters as much as counting.

 Transection means damage to a follicle during extraction or preparation.
 This is a technical term, but it has a very practical meaning.
 If grafts are damaged before they are implanted, the final result can suffer even if the written graft number looks attractive.

 Donor depletion means the donor supply has been used too aggressively or inefficiently.
 A depleted donor area may still have some hair, but not enough safe usable reserve to solve the patient’s remaining cosmetic problem.
-This is why I consider donor hair a lifetime budget, not a single operation resource.
+A patient can avoid many repair problems when donor area overharvesting is prevented from the first operation.
+Donor hair is a lifetime budget, not a single operation resource.

 Extraction pattern means how grafts are removed across the donor area.
 Even distribution matters.
 Removing too many grafts from one concentrated zone can create a visible patch even if the total graft number does not sound extreme.

 Hypopigmented dots are tiny light marks that may remain after FUE extraction.
 In many patients they are not visible at normal hair lengths, but they can matter if the patient wants to shave very short.
-This is why the shaving question should be discussed before surgery, not after regret appears.
+The shaving question needs review before surgery, not after regret appears.

 Linear scar is the scar associated with FUT strip surgery.
-It can be acceptable in selected patients who wear longer hair, but it is not ideal for every lifestyle.
+It can be acceptable in carefully chosen patients who wear longer hair, but it is not ideal for every lifestyle.
 Scar planning should always consider the patient’s future haircut preferences.

 Beard grafts are grafts taken from the beard area, usually for repair or advanced cases.
 They can add coverage, but they do not behave exactly like scalp hair.
 I use them selectively because texture, growth, and visual blending matter.